Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Januari 2026 15.55.37 UTC
+- WIB: Kamis, 29 Januari 2026 16.55.43 UTC
-- WITA: Kamis, 29 Januari 2026 16.55.37 UTC
+- WITA: Kamis, 29 Januari 2026 17.55.43 UTC
-- WIT: Kamis, 29 Januari 2026 17.55.37 UTC
+- WIT: Kamis, 29 Januari 2026 18.55.43 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: nature
+Kategori: attitude